sgoldt/gaussian-equiv-2layer/Readme.md

 # Code for "The Gaussian equivalence of generative models for learning with two-layer  neural networks"

-Here we provide the code used to run all the experiments of our recent paper on the Gaussian Equivalence of generative models.
-There are several parts to this
-package: (for step-by-step explanations, see below)
+Here we provide the code used to run all the experiments of our recent paper on "The Gaussian Equivalence of generative models for learning in two-layer neural networks" [1].
+There are several parts to this package: (for step-by-step explanations, see below)

 | File                          | Description                                                                                                                                                    |
 |-------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|